boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 [21] “The Lord of Heaven’s Armies, the God of Israel, also has something to say about Ahab son of Kolaiah and Zedekiah son of Maaseiah, who are prophesying lies to you and claiming my authority to do so.
 ‘I will hand them over to King Nebuchadnezzar of Babylon and he will execute them before your very eyes.
 [22] And all the exiles of Judah who are in Babylon will use them as examples when they put a curse on anyone.
 They will say, “May the Lord treat you like Zedekiah and Ahab whom the king of Babylon roasted to death in the fire!”
 [23] This will happen to them because they have done what is shameful in Israel.
 They have committed adultery with their neighbors’ wives and have spoken lies while claiming my authority.
 They have spoken words that I did not command them to speak.
 I know what they have done.
 I have been a witness to it,’ says the Lord.”

+### A Response to the Letter and a Subsequent Letter

 [24] The Lord told Jeremiah, “Tell Shemaiah the Nehelamite [25] that the Lord of Heaven’s Armies, the God of Israel, has a message for him.
 Tell him, ‘On your own initiative you sent a letter to the priest Zephaniah son of Maaseiah and to all the other priests and to all the people in Jerusalem.
 In your letter you said to Zephaniah, [26] “The Lord has made you priest in place of Jehoiada.
 He has put you in charge in the Lord’s temple of controlling any lunatic who pretends to be a prophet.
 And it is your duty to put any such person in the stocks with an iron collar around his neck.